-Not only is the influx of water damaging, but water left standing after a storm can be deadly as well.
+Not only is an influx of water damaging, but water left standing after a storm can be deadly as well.
 Standing floodwaters can contain many contaminants.
 When there is excessive rain, municipal wastewater systems get overloaded and raw sewage can consequently overflow.
 Litter from roads, yard debris, and lawn chemicals are picked up by floodwaters and stay suspended in standing water.
 If electricity has not been cut off, there is a high risk of electrocution in standing floodwaters from fallen wires.
 Fires are also common when gas lines are broken by debris or the force of the flood.
 Even after the flood has receded, soaked items can hold onto sediment and contaminants and generate dangerous mold.

 Visit the Flood Maps page to find out if your property is likely to experience a flood.

 Why should I worry about floods and flood damage?

 The costs of suffering flood damage are high.
 There are bodily hazards to humans, such as risk of drowning, infection from bacteria in the water caused by raw sewage, road debris, and household chemicals, and respiratory and allergy issues associated with mold.
 For structural damage, this flood damage estimator provides a good overview of the household items affected by different levels of flooding and how much the average cleanup costs are.

 A common misconception is that flood damage will be covered by a homeowners insurance policy.
 However, standard homeowners insurance does NOT cover flood damage.
 If a property is located in a floodplain and has a federally-backed mortgage, the property owner is required to purchase flood insurance for that property.
 In order to insure a structure against flood damage, a separate policy must be purchased from a private company or the more affordable National Flood Insurance Program.
 For more information, visit our National Flood Insurance Program page.